appsmithorg/appsmith-docs/how-to-guides/use-mssql-as-data-source.md

 ## MsSQL
 MsSQL or Microsoft SQL Server is a relational database management system developed by Microsoft.
 It is a database server developed by Microsoft which provides all the pimary functionalities of the SQL version you might have used.
 MsSQL databases can be queried using the standard T-SQL syntax.

 In this guide, you will learn how you can use MsSQL as a data source for your Appsmith application.
+You can check out the full application from this guide [here](https://app.appsmith.com/applications/615cb29fea18372f05103b73/pages/615cb29fea18372f05103b75).

 ## What to build
 Since everybody likes Pokémons, let's build a simple application which will show you a few Pokémons with their images, names and types.
 It's simple enough for our tutorial, and should be helpful in exploring all the required things to learn here.